Rear Extension Cost

 Can I Build a Rear Extension Myself?

 Building an extension is a big job with a lot of different skills required.
 Unless you are a professional builder, it is probably not a project you should attempt to DIY.
-This is especially true in regard to the electrics.
+This is especially true of electrics.

 Choosing a Rear Extension

-A single-storey rear extension can be used to extend an existing downstairs room or add an extra room onto the house.
-The average cost for this type of exten-sion is £30,000 - £40,000.
+A single-storey rear extension can be used to extend an existing downstairs room or add an extra room to the house.
+The average cost for this type of extension is £30,000 to £40,000.

 Pros